savysavy13/Data_Model/README.md

 deploy XGBoost, which is a boosting algorithm that enhances the random forest classifier by combining decision trees iteratively to improve model accuracy and generalization.

+Please see the data_model.ipynb file for the jupyter notebook the output.pdf file has the complete outputs the hr.csv file is the original dataset used for this analysis the png files are the data visualizations created using seaborn

 -Sameer